Synic-dx/Asterisk/README.md

 - Signup/Signin Authentication Completed
 - All API routes and redirections set
 - Created About, Signin/Signup, Dashboard, Personalise, Practice pages and their functionalities.
+- asterisk.academy domain purchased.
 - To Be Done: Grader page, Analyse Page, Upgrade Page and their functionalities.
+- To Be Spent On: Open AI, RazorPay and Server.

 ### Dashboard
 ![Dashboard](public/Images/dashboard.png)